-We determined materiality for the Bank to be \$5.1 million (2019: \$4.7 million), which is 1.5% (2019: 2%) of Net Assets.
-Net Assets (Equity) have been selected for the basis of materiality given the nature of NBI's booking model is such that Equity is relatively low in comparison to total assets as the entity acts as a note issuance vehicle where the market risk associated with external note issuance is transferred to Nomura International Plc (an affiliate).
-We believe that users of financial statements, including regulators and investors in NBI note issuances, would more likely assess the strength of the balance sheet to be of more interest, particularly given the purpose of the entity as described above.
+We determined materiality for the Bank to be \$2.5 million (2020: \$5.1m million), which is 1.5% (2020:1.5%) of net assets.
+Net assets (Equity) have been selected for the basis of materiality given the nature of NBI's booking model such that equity is relatively low in comparison to total assets as the entity acts as a note issuance vehicle where the market risk associated with external note issuance is transferred to a Bank's affiliate, Nomura International Plc.
+We believe that users of financial statements, including regulators and investors in NBI note issuances, would be more interested in assessing the strength of the Bank's balance sheet, particularly given the purpose of the entity as described above.

-During the course of our audit, we reassessed initial materiality and identified no basis for a change to the original assessment.
+During the course of our audit, we reassessed initial materiality and identified no basis for a change from the original assessment.